Qauzativ/Website_Educenter/content/english/training/_index.md

 to have intermediate knowledge of DSML fundamentals, linear algebra and Python programming.

-Note that a share of the codebase used in "Core DSML track" is freely available on our [GitHub](https://www.github.com/Qauzativ) for your review.
+Note that a share of the "Core DSML track" codebase is freely available on our [GitHub](https://www.github.com/Qauzativ) for your review.

 | Topics and projects                          | Core DSML track    | Special ML track   | Deep ML track      |